© Director of National Parks, 2011 | ISSN 1443-1238

-The Australian National Botanic Gardens is a major national scientific, educational and recreational resource located in Canberra.
-The Gardens was one of the first botanic gardens in the world to adopt the study and display of indigenous species as a principal goal and the living collection currently contains one-third of the nation's known flowering plant species.
-As part of the living collection the Gardens is the custodian of one of the largest collections (in terms of species) of Australian plants with an emphasis on threatened species.
-The Gardens also provides a diverse range of education and public programs to raise awareness of the value of Australia's unique flora.
-This year a new position of national seedbank coordinator was established at the Gardens to lead Australia's seedbanking efforts.
+The Australian National Botanic Gardens (ANBG) is a major national scientific, educational and recreational resource located in Canberra.
+The ANBG was one of the first botanic gardens in the world to adopt the study and display of indigenous species as a principal goal.
+The living collection currently contains one-third of the nation's known flowering plant species which makes the ANBG the custodian of one of the largest collections (in terms of species) of Australian plants with an emphasis on threatened species.

-Norfolk Island Botanic Garden maintains a living and herbarium collection of Norfolk Island's flora and contributes to raising awareness among the local community and visitors to the island through education and interpretation programs.
+Norfolk Island Botanic Garden maintains a living and herbarium collection of Norfolk Island's flora and contributes to raising awareness in the local community and for visitors to the island through education and interpretation programs.

-More information on the work of these botanic gardens, including performance results for 2009-10, can be found in the State of the Parks report at www.environment.gov.au/parks/publications/annual/09-10.
+More information on the work of these botanic gardens, including performance results for 2010-11, can be found in the State of the Parks report at environment.gov.au/parks/publications/annual/10-11.

 A knowledge bank of Australia's biodiversity

-Parks Australia's work on enhancing and sharing knowledge of Australia's biodiversity is delivered via the Centre for Plant Biodiversity Research and the Australian Biological Resources Study.
+Parks Australia's work on enhancing and sharing knowledge of Australia's biodiversity is delivered via the Centre for Australian National Biodiversity Research and the Australian Biological Resources Study.

-The Centre for Plant Biodiversity Research is a joint venture between the Australian National Botanic Gardens and CSIRO Plant Industry.
+The Centre for Australian National Biodiversity Research, formerly the Centre for Plant Biodiversity Research, is a joint venture between the ANBG and CSIRO Plant Industry.
 Its principal function is to document the identity, origin, occurrence, distribution and human impact of Australia's native and introduced plant species.
-The centre's cornerstone is the Australian National Herbarium which houses a collection of approximately 1.2 million plant specimens, documenting the diversity of the Australian flora and providing voucher specimens for research, environmental studies and for the Gardens living collection.
-The herbarium is a major contributor to national projects which aim to disseminate biodiversity information, notably Australia's Virtual Herbarium and the Atlas of Living Australia, as well as to international projects such as the Global Biodiversity Information Facility.
-The 10 year agreement between the Director and CSIRO that underpins the Centre expired in 2009.
-A new agreement has been negotiated and will be finalised in 2010.
+The centre's cornerstone is the Australian National Herbarium which houses approximately 1.2 million plant specimens, documenting the diversity of Australian flora and providing voucher specimens for research, environmental studies and for the ANBG living collection.
+The herbarium is a major contributor to national projects aiming to disseminate biodiversity information, notably Australia's Virtual Herbarium and the Atlas of Living Australia, as well as international projects such as the Global Biodiversity Information Facility.

 Managing access to genetic resources